jcmincke/jazzml/docs/guide.rst

-`nullable(decoder, default = value)` first looks at the document.
-If the document is not null, it applies the given decoder otherwise it returns the a defaut value.
+``nullable(decoder, default = value)`` first looks at the document.
+If the document is not null, it applies the given Decoder otherwise it returns the specified defaut value.

 .. code:: python